Evaluating the Effectiveness of Range Riding at Reducing Conflicts Between Livestock and Native Carnivores Across the American West

 Background: The potential effectiveness of range riding depends, in part, on the goals of the rancher using a rider.
 Some producers use riders primarily to reduce depredation through human presence, while others focus on monitoring herd health and carnivore activity.
 Rancher partners participating in the Conflict Reduction Consortium hosted by Western Landowners Alliance were particularly interested in the potential of riding to reduce indirect losses.

-As part of our existing Conservation on Workinglands Conservation Innovation Grant for the past year, (CoW-CIG) we ran focus groups that met monthly or more frequently with ranchers from across the West to understand what value riding provided to them, how best to measure that value, and what methods would be useful and feasible to measure that value.
-Our existing funding allows us to examine the influence of varied rider strategies on 1) annual depredation rates, 2) historical indirect losses, and 3) chemical indicators of stress in cattle herds.
-However, our producer partners have requested we add to this research list.
-Specifically, they requested 1) interviews with ranchers to contextualize important ranch-level decision-making related to using a rider and 2) cattle behavioral data (specifically landscape use and foraging behaviors) so that the influence on varied rider strategies on behavioral indicators of carnivore-induced stress on cattle can be evaluated.
+As part of our existing Conservation on Workinglands Conservation Innovation Grant that wrapped up this last year, (CoW-CIG) we ran focus groups that met ≥1 time/month with ranchers from across the West to understand what value riding provided to them, how best to measure that value, and what methods would be useful and feasible to measure that value.
+Funding from that grant allowed us to examine the influence of varied rider strategies on 1) annual depredation rates, 2) historical indirect losses, and 3) chemical indicators of stress in cattle herds.
+However, our producer partners requested we add to this research list.
+Specifically, they requested 1) interviews with ranchers to contextualize important ranch-level decision-making related to using a rider and 2) cattle behavioral data (specifically landscape use and foraging behaviors) so the influence of varied rider strategies on behavioral indicators of carnivore-induced stress on cattle can be evaluated.
 To add these two methods, we are using the funding that the Graduate Student Western SARE provided.
 These additions will improve rancher profitability through reducing conflict, enhancing stewardship through an improved understanding of how a rider can reduce cattle stress that leads to indirect losses, and improving overall quality of life for ranchers and their communities by helping to empower operational decision-making.

-1. Identify whether varied range riding activity alters behavioral indicators of stress in cattle;
+Objective 1: Identify whether varied range riding activity alters chemical and behavioral indicators of stress in cattle;

-2. As rider intensity, time spent within proximity of the herd, and time riding at dusk, dawn, or at night increase,
+As rider intensity increases, measured as time spent within proximity of the herd and time riding at dusk, dawn, or at night,

-Objective 1: To examine the influence of varied rider activity on cattle behavior, we have been, and will continue to collect several data streams during the spring 2023 and 2024 grazing seasons.
+To examine the influence of varied rider activity on cattle behavior, we have been, and will continue to collect several data streams.
 These include data on rider activity, habitat features and forage quality/quantity, carnivore spatial use, and cattle behavioral activity.
-All of these operations have active wolf populations, and some have active grizzly bear populations.
+All operations have active wolf populations, and some have active grizzly bear populations.

 Range Rider Data